OpenStickCommunity/GP2040-CE/docs/ddi-socd.md

 All Combination Mode Mixed examples apply equally to Combination Mode None when the DDI output is the same LS/DP/RS option as the core gamepad's.

+I only documented Left/Right tests here, because Up/Down either follows the same behavior (Neutral/First/Last) on the other axis, or it has its own far more explicit Up priority that isn't worth distinguishing in this doc.

 | # | Input           | Up Priority/Neutral | First Input Wins | Last Input Wins |
 | - | --------------- | ------------------- | ---------------- | --------------- |